sagarj0/react-performance-analyzer/README.md

 > **Original Prompt:**
 >
-> "Analyzes the performance of any given URL to apply for the position.
+> "Analyzes the performance of any given URL.
 The tool should measure and display:
 >
 > - **Load Time** – Total page load duration
 > - **Page Size** – Aggregate size of HTML, CSS, JS, images (KB/MB)